-In addition to the above, the Company's financial instruments as of March 31, 2015 and December 31, 2014 consisted of cash, cash equivalents, receivables, accounts payable and deposits.
-The carrying amounts of all the aforementioned financial instruments approximate fair value.
+In addition to the above, the Company's financial instruments as of June 30, 2015 and December 31, 2014 consisted of cash, cash equivalents, receivables, accounts payable and deposits.
+The carrying amounts of all the aforementioned financial instruments approximate fair value because of the short-term maturities of these instruments.